trivnguyen/florah-tree/README.md

 ## 📧 Contact

-For questions or support, please open an issue on the GitHub repository.
+For questions or support, please open an issue on the GitHub repository or contact the corresponding author:
+- Tri Nguyen (mailto:trivtnguyen@northwestern.edu)

 ---